Policy Number: 22.214.171.124

 - “Information Sharing and Analysis Centers (ISACs)” means a nonprofit organization that provides a central resource for gathering information on cyber threats to critical infrastructure and providing two-way sharing of information between the private and public sector.

-- “Mission Critical” means a University Information System that houses information to which the loss, misuse, disclosure, or Unauthorized Access to or modification of, would have a debilitating impact on the mission of the University and typically result in a very negative customer experience.
+- “Mission Critical” means a University Information System that houses information to which the loss, misuse, disclosure, or Unauthorized Access to or modification of, would have a debilitating impact on the mission of the University.

 - “Unauthorized Access” means a person gains logical or physical access without permission to a University network, system, application, data, or other resource.